fbpx

 One thing that made psilocybin use among indigenous peoples unique was its reverence as a sacred tool, not a recreational drug.
 This stands in stark contrast to modern attitudes that demonize drug use.

-It’s important to remember that contemporary research on psilocybin is mainly geared towards treating mental health issues.
+It’s important to remember that contemporary research on psilocybin is mainly geared toward treating mental health issues.
 Still, understanding its historical roots can help to reshape our views on using this substance for personal and spiritual growth.

 Spiritual Significance of Psychedelic Use in Indigenous Cultures